deekayen/ansible-role-silverlight/README.md

 Install (or uninstall) Microsoft Silverlight on Windows.

 Because the uninstall task uses Ansible's `raw` module, the play output will always report `ok` status instead of `changed`.
-The task does not wait for the msiexec process to exit before returning the `ok` status.
+The task does not wait for the msiexec process to exit before returning the `ok` status and does not know if uninstallation fails.

 Requirements
 ------------